Walks and treks

 Join Team SeeAbility for a five-day trek, as you experience the beauty of one of the most breathtaking and largest deserts in the world – the Sahara!

-SeeAbility's Sahara Dessert Trek is a once-in-a-lifetime adventure where your support can transform lives for people with learning disabilities, autism and sight loss.
+SeeAbility's Sahara Desert Trek is a once-in-a-lifetime adventure where your support can transform lives for people with learning disabilities, autism and sight loss.
 You'll trek over five days across the ever-changing landscape of the Sahara - through 100km of rock dunes, rocky plateaus and ancient landscapes - with each step forming a journey which you'll never forget.

 What makes this trek so extraordinary?